Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/2_Collecting History Guideline.md

 ### 3.History Content Guideline

+WE STILL NEED TO DEFINE THE SECTIONS OF THE INTERVIEW.
+WE NEED TO SET UP A MIN/MAX NUMBER OF QUESTIONS
+WE SHOULD REVIEW SOME OF THE SUBTHEMES --> DO THEY REALLY MACH OUR GOALS?

  **INTRODUCTION**

-   From our side, it is very important to set up a transparent and trustable environment.
+   We consider very important to set up a transparent and trustable environment.
    That is why we recommend to start with an introduction about our methodologies:

    * collect the history
    * upload the material on the platform
    * pass through the data checking team
    * pass through the design team
    * be send to the person to check the content and storytelling
    * possible corrections
    * publish it on www.beyondactivismo.org